paulplant/xdrip4ios_docs/docs/connect/cgm.md

 - If you are using the **Transmitter algorithm**, you will then automatically start getting values.
 <br /><br />

 - If you are using the **xDrip algorithm**, xDrip4iOS will ask you for an initial calibration.
-Make sure you use a good blood glucose meter and follow the calibration rules where possible.
+Make sure you use a good blood glucose meter and follow the follow the [calibration instructions](../../configure/calibrate).
 <br />

 ___